gibbub/Blog-Site/README.md

 > A simple blog website that lets you compose new posts, and updates the home page accordingly when you publish them.
 Each new post dynamically creates its own respective page with a unique URL.

+> *Built with EJS/HTML, CSS, JavaScript, and Node.js.
+The app runs on a local server using Express.js.*

 ## Prerequisites

 This project requires NodeJS (version 18 or later) and NPM.
 [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.